 Step1- Set your indicators

-If you want to have tick values for example, when you want to read market current ask value, then you can use the indicators with the word “Ticks”.
+If you need tick values, such as the current market ask value, use indicators with the word “Ticks”.

 Some Indicators relate to extremum and swing points, which can give you the value of the minimum and maximum points.
 For example, you can have a 4th last price peak in the market.

-You can work with trend lines here for example, you may have an indicator that has a true value when a trend line is touched. you may also work with the trend line slope.
+You can work with trend lines here for example, you may have an indicator that has a true value when a trend line is touched.
+You may also work with the trend line slope.

 If your strategy is based on zig-zag, you can do it by its indicator.